floydtree/amazon-security-lake-ocsf-validation/README.md

 ### Schema Registry

-The tool includes a schema registry containing jsonschema definitions for OCSF `v1.4.0`.
+The tool includes a schema registry containing jsonschema definitions for OCSF released minor versions. (latest `v1.4.0`).
 These schemas are used to validate the structure and content of your data.

-> Note: OCSF minor releases are backwards-compatible, meaning, we can use the latest stable version to validate data written using older minor versions in the `v1.0.0` release cycle.

 ## Contributing